-Over half a million children go missing in the U.S. each year and many are believed to be trafficked for sex.
-Sex trafficking is the fastest growing business of organized crime in the world because it is hidden, involves the most vulnerable of victims, and is difficult to prosecute.
-The victims are young and often frightened to testify against the violent criminals who have groomed and brainwashed them over time.
+Half a million children – boys and girls – go missing in the U.S. each year and many are believed to be trafficked.
+Sex trafficking is the fastest growing criminal business in the world because it is hidden and involves the most vulnerable of victims.
+While law enforcement prioritizes kidnappings, there is no similar Ambert Alert for runaways and missing children.

 Sex Trafficking 101

 - Sex trafficking is the commercial sexual exploitation of children.
 It is a form of modern-day slavery in which individuals perform commercial sex through the use of force, fraud, or coercion.

 - Under U.S. law, minors under the age of 18 engaging in commercial sex are considered to be criminal victims of sex trafficking, regardless of the use of force, fraud, or coercion.